There is a huge opportunity for Halal cosmetics brands

 In the countries where Muslims are the minority the demographic of the Muslims might not be your target audience – for example in China the majority of its 50M Muslims live in the western province of Xinjiang and are heavily marginalised.

-Indonesia announced late last year that they would be bringing in mandatory Halal certification for cosmetics by October 2019.
+Indonesia announced late last year that they would be bringing in mandatory Halal certification for cosmetics by October 2019 however this has since been pushed back to an unspecified date.
 All imported products will need to be certified to Indonesian Halal standards which are different from Malaysian.

 Interestingly as traceability is crucial to the certification process there are organisations working on Halal ISO and blockchain which will facilitate the certification process.